I've listed some common Frequently Asked Questions below. If your query isn't answered, I'd love to help - just get in touch.

 Many people charge more than me, some charge less and right now, I'm happy with where my fees are.
 They may still be slightly on the low side for the hours of training I've put in, and hours I may work on the case, but for me it's hugely important that homeopathy is affordable to people.
 I've done the single mama dance and know it can be hard, so where money is an issue I am happy to accommodate where possible.
-It would seem wrong to think homeopathy should be affordable to everyone, and as whilst it's no longer available via most NHS services, I feel I have to put my money where my mouth is, so to speak.
+I think that homeopathy should be affordable to everyone, and as whilst it's no longer available via most NHS services, I feel I have to put my money where my mouth is, so to speak.
 If you're struggling financially but want to see if homeopathy is for you do feel free to have a chat about what might be OK for you to pay and we'll figure it out.

 What does the appointment itself look like?

 I was working virtually throughout lockdown, but I already offered this option for several years, and find it works well for me and others in general.
 It means people can work with me from a greater distance.
-People travel to see me from surrounding towns and villages, Leeds, Manchester, Settle, Keighley, Bradford and more, and of course from Skipton and surrounding villages, but if you're further away then virtual consultations can be a great solution.
+People travel to see me from surrounding cities and towns such as Leeds, Manchester, Settle, Keighley, Bradford and more, and of course from Skipton and surrounding villages, but if you're further away then virtual consultations can be a great solution.

 I have an intake form, which I'll email it to you ahead of time.
 Ideally you get this back to me at least 24 hours before our consultation or bring it along on the day if we're meeting in person.

 Sometimes it may feel like there are some odd questions being asked - we do want to know everything and I think the homeopathic consultation is one of the few places where there is no good or bad.
 How you feel is how you feel and it's great to be able to explore this without judgement.